h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 $$f(x;w) = w_0 + w_1x + \cdots w_{10}x^{10}$$

 For more complex models, getting more training data is usually helps.
 As the training set size increases, the gap between $J_v$ and $J_{train}$ shrinks, allowing the model to better generalize.

+## Variance $\mathcal{H}_0$

+For the constant model $\mathcal{H}_0$ where $f(x) = b$:

+- The left image shows multiple possible realizations of the model when trained on different datasets
+- Each horizontal line represents a different model obtained from a different training set
+- The blue sine curve represents the true underlying function $\sin(x)$

+- The right image shows:
+  - The blue sine curve as the true target function $\sin(x)$
+  - The green horizontal line as the average prediction $f(x)$ across all possible models
+  - The gray band represents the variance - the spread of predictions around the average model

+This model has relatively low variance but high bias, as the horizontal line cannot capture the sinusoidal nature of the true function.

+## Variance $\mathcal{H}_1$

+For the linear model $\mathcal{H}_1$ where $f(x) = ax + b$:

+- The left image shows multiple possible realizations of the model when trained on different datasets
+- Each sloped line represents a different linear model obtained from a different training set
+- The blue sine curve represents the true underlying function $\sin(x)$
+- Notice the high variability in the slopes of the lines, especially at the extremes of the domain

+- The right image shows:
+  - The blue sine curve as the true target function $\sin(x)$
+  - The red line as the average prediction $\bar{f}(x)$ across all possible models
+  - The wider gray band represents the higher variance - the spread of predictions around the average model

+This model has higher variance than $\mathcal{H}_0$ but lower bias, as the linear function can better approximate the trend of the sine function in certain regions.
+The variance is especially high at the edges of the input range where the model extrapolates.

+## Which is better?

+Comparing the two models $\mathcal{H}_0$ and $\mathcal{H}_1$ directly:

+### $\mathcal{H}_0$ (Constant model):
+- bias = 0.50
+- var = 0.25
+- total error = 0.75

+### $\mathcal{H}_1$ (Linear model):
+- bias = 0.21
+- var = 1.69
+- total error = 1.90

+In this example, despite having lower bias, the linear model $\mathcal{H}_1$ has significantly higher variance, resulting in a higher total error.
+Therefore, the simpler constant model $\mathcal{H}_0$ is actually better for this problem with the given limited training data (N = 2).

+This illustrates an important lesson: match the model complexity to the available data, not to the complexity of the target function.
+With very limited data, simpler models often perform better due to their lower variance, even if they have higher bias.

 ## Recall: Linear regression (squared loss)